How to Make Fluffy Sourdough Discard Scones (No Heavy Cream, Easy & Flaky)

 Here are some delicious ways to serve your freshly baked sourdough scones:

-- Sourdough scones are best served warm so the crumb is soft and the edges are lightly crisp.
-They’re perfect split open with butter, raw honey, or homemade jam, especially berry or stone fruit preserves.
+• Sourdough discard scones are best served warm, when the crumb is soft and the edges are still lightly crisp.
+They’re delicious split open with butter, raw honey, or homemade jam—especially berry or stone fruit preserves.

-- For a more substantial serving, try them with clotted cream, thick yogurt, or mascarpone and a spoon of fruit compote.
+• For something a little more indulgent, try them with clotted cream, thick yogurt, or mascarpone, plus a spoonful of fruit compote.

-- They also work beautifully as a simple breakfast alongside eggs or as an afternoon snack with tea or coffee.
+• They also make a simple, satisfying breakfast alongside eggs, or an easy afternoon snack with a cup of tea or coffee.

 How to Store Sourdough Scones